john-azzaro/Study-Mongoose-Schemas/README.md

 <dl>

-### Simply put, Mongoose Schemas let you validate required fields.
+### Mongoose Schemas let you validate required fields.
 ------

 <dd>
 For most of your model classes, you'll have a certain set of field that you will need to save to your database.
 In addition, you can use an instance methods like a "serial" method which will expose only the properties you want to the client.
 </dd>

-### Considering how data relates to each other is crucial to organizing your data.
+### Always consider how data relates to each other in your project to keep your database organized.
 ------

 <dd>